Last Updated on November 2, 2020 by Alabi M. S.

 THEME – PROCESSES OF AGRICULTURAL PRODUCTS

-TOPIC – FRUITS CROPS
+TOPIC – VEGETABLE CROPS

 1. Introductory Activities

-2. Meaning of Fruits
+2. Classification of Vegetables

-3. Names of Fruits
+3. Uses of Vegetables

 By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to –